-Consultants and Account Support staff are available to assist users from 8 AM to 5 PM Pacific time, Monday through Friday (except Berkeley Lab holidays).
+Consultants and Account Support staff monitor inquiries from users from 8 AM to 5 PM Pacific time, Monday through Friday (except Berkeley Lab holidays).
 Questions and problems submitted through the On-Line Help Desk are immediately sent to the consulting staff and this is the preferred method of communication.

 After contacting the NERSC help desk, users can expect an initial response within 4 business hours.
 The problem will not necessarily be solved, but receipt of the report will be acknowledged within that time period.

 Consultants provide expert advice for code debugging and optimization.
 Collaborations with NERSC users typically last days or weeks, but there is no formal limit to the duration of consultations.

 Typical issues that are handled by consultants are